psrc/soundcast_landuse_scenario_builder/README.md

      - If the tool is being run for only a portion of the region (a specific study area), the synthetic household and persons data (hh_and_persons.h5) will be updated with any changes, leaving all other households and persons the same.
 The user must specify this with the variable **update_existing_h5**.
 When True, the data from this input hh_and_persons.h5 will be copied and updated where appropriate.
 When False, an entirely new synthetic population file will be generated, which should only be done when performing a regional-scale analysis.
 In the psrc_sub_area example [input data](https://psrc.files.com/f/91e49f66389e384d). the parcels_urbansim.txt and hh_and_persons.h5 files represent 2050 forecasts from the [2026-2050 RTP](https://github.com/psrc/soundcast/releases/tag/v4.0_2026_2050_RTP_may2026).
 - **gis_layer_name**
   - A shapefile (.shp) or geodatabase (.gdb) that contains the study area TAZ layer named by the **taz_layer** setting (the example uses `sub_area_taz.shp`).
 This layer defines the zones included in the analysis.
+- **run_generate_controls**: boolean control to run the first step of the model that generates control files.
+Users may want to run only this step first, then modify the control totals and only run the next step below.
+- **run_allocate_hh**: allocate households and run populationsim based on control files either produced or edited previously
 - **pums_year**: the PUMS 5-Year vintage to download (e.g. `2021`).
 - **pums_overwrite**: set to `True` to force a fresh re-download, or `False` to reuse previously downloaded files.